charlie-makes-things/C_cheddaboards/README.md

 # Notes

-This is a pretty barebone example but it does work.
+This is a pretty barebones example but it does work.
 I have no plans to expand the code beyond what is here, though if you expand it I'd be happy to include our additions here.

 libcurl functions can take a long time to complete, so you will likely want to call the chedda_get_scores() and chedda_submit_score() functions from their own threads.
 This is beyond the scope of this example.